Manifest reference

 { "layers": [ { "name": "personal", "level": 3, "path": "demo-layers/personal" }, { "name": "team", "level": 2, "path": "demo-layers/team" }, { "name": "company", "level": 0, "path": "demo-layers/company" } ]}Resolve a concept against it:

-node resolver.mjs --manifest playground/manifest.json --concept decisions/primary-dbRelated
+node resolver.mjs --manifest apps/playground/manifest.json --concept decisions/primary-dbRelated

 Section titled “Related”- CLI — every command that takes